Burns cause varying degrees of pain, blisters, swelling, and skin loss.

-Allografts and xenografts, however, are rejected after 10 to 21 days by the person’s immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , and artificial skin is removed.
-Although allografts and xenografts provide temporary protection to healing skin, an autograft eventually must be placed if the wound is full-thickness (third-degree) and is too large to heal by itself.
+Allografts and xenografts provide temporary protection to skin that is healing but are rejected after 10 to 21 days by the person’s immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , and will need to be removed.
+After allografts and xenografts are removed, an autograft will be needed if the wound is full-thickness (third-degree) and is too large to heal by itself.
 Burned skin can be replaced anytime within several days of the burn.

 Physical and occupational therapy usually are needed to prevent immobility caused by scarring around the joints and to help people function if joint motion is limited.
 Stretching exercises are started within the first few days after the burn.
 Splints are applied to ensure that joints that are likely to be immobile rest in positions that are least likely to lead to contractures.
 The splints are left in place except when the joints are moved.
 If a skin graft has been used, therapy is not started for less than 1 to more than 3 days after the graft is attached so that the healing graft is not disturbed.
 Bulky dressings that put pressure on the burn can prevent large scars from developing.